gnome-terminator/docs/source/gettingstarted.rst

 The Context Menu
 ----------------

-The context menu is split into six parts.
+The context menu is split into five parts (six if plugins with menus are enabled).
 The first part is the standard Copy and Paste for text that has been highlighted with the mouse.
 The shortcuts are:

 +--------+----------------------------------+
 | Action | Default Shortcut                 |